-The penalties for non-compliance with the reporting requirements are provided for in the amendments to the Law on Taxes and Duties of the Republic of Latvia.
+The penalties for non-compliance with the reporting requirements are provided for in the Law on Taxes and Duties of the Republic of Latvia.

-The draft amendments indicate the imposition of fines of up to \in 3,200 if the relevant taxpayer or intermediary has not complied with the reporting requirements within the prescribed time limits or in circumstances where the intermediary or relevant taxpayer has failed to comply with the prescribed preparation and filing procedure.
+The Law on Taxes and Duties sets forth the imposition of fines of up to €3,200 if the relevant taxpayer or intermediary has not complied with the reporting requirements within the prescribed time limits or in circumstances where the intermediary or relevant taxpayer has failed to comply with the prescribed preparation and filing procedure.